aspcompiler/aspcompiler.github.io/content/posts/llvm-for-the-impatient-1/index.md

 LLVM is a common compiler backend.
 If you are writing a new language, you just need to target the LLVM backend.
 Then you will be able to use all the great optimization passes and target all the platforms that LLVM supports.

+A best way to get started with LLVM is by following the [tutorial](https://llvm.org/docs/tutorial/MyFirstLanguageFrontend/index.html).
+The intended audience for this series is:
+1. Those who are learning from the tutorial but sometimes lost in the details.
+Many learners of LLVM are already familiar with basic concepts like parser, optimizers and code generation.
+So I tried to bring out the most important points just about LLVM and thus focus in learning through the tutorial.
+1. Those who work with LLVM occasionally and need a quick refresher (like me).
+Or sometimes when I need to a template to put together a POC.

+I highly value the experimental approach to learn anything.
+So some important tips are:
-A common way to get started with LLVM is by following the [tutorial](https://llvm.org/docs/tutorial/MyFirstLanguageFrontend/index.html).
-The tutorial instructs us to build LLVM from the source.
-However, it is much faster to download the prebuilt binaries.
-The caveat is that you do have to use the tutorial source code that matches the binary you downloaded as the LLVM API do shift.
+1. The tutorial instructs us to build LLVM from the source.
+However, it takes hours to build LLVM so a much faster way is just to download the prebuilt binaries.
+1. The LLVM API does change and the tutorials are often quickly updated from the `main`.
+To work with the source code, get the version compatible with the binary from the source code [branch](https://github.com/llvm/llvm-project/tree/main/llvm/examples/Kaleidoscope).
+1. Many compilers can emit LLVM IR.
+For example, [Clang](https://clang.llvm.org/) can emit LLVM IR with the `-emit-llvm` flag.
+Rust can emit LLVM IR with `--emit=llvm-ir`.
+This is a great way to learn LLVM IR.
+1. LLVM has some great tools such as `llvm-as`, `opt` and `llvm-dis` can be used to experiment with optimizer and visualize LLVM.

 # Getting the LLVM binaries